HomeLearn

 How Stocks Are Responding

 The stock market has generally welcomed the shift from rate hikes to rate cuts and then a pause.
 The S&P 500 hit a new all-time high of 7,008 in late January 2026, reflecting optimism about the economic landing.
 Markets tend to look ahead, and the expectation that rates have peaked and are gradually coming down has been a tailwind for equities.
-Growth stocks in particular have benefited, since lower rates increase the present value of future earnings.
+Growth stocks in particular have benefited, since lower rates increase the present value of future earnings — if you’re new to this, our how bonds work and P/E ratio explainers cover the mechanics.
 However, markets are sensitive to any signals that rate cuts might be delayed or reversed.
 Strong economic data — while positive for the real economy — can actually spook markets if it means the Fed will hold rates higher for longer.
-The market cares most about where rates are going, not just where they are right now.

 What Should Investors Do?

 First, don't try to time your investments around Fed meetings.
-It rarely works.
+It rarely works — see our DCA vs Lump Sum breakdown for why.
 Here are a few practical steps to consider.
 Review your debt: credit card rates are still high, so prioritize paying down balances.
 If you've been waiting to refinance a mortgage, watch for dips in the 10-year Treasury yield since mortgage rates tend to follow.
-Check your savings: make sure your cash is in a high-yield savings account paying competitive interest — many are still offering above 4%.
-Stay diversified: a well-balanced portfolio with a mix of stocks, bonds, and cash tends to navigate changing rate environments better than one concentrated in a single asset class.
-And most importantly, think long-term.
-The Fed's decisions create short-term noise, but over decades, what matters most is staying invested consistently.
+Check your savings: make sure your cash is in a high-yield savings account paying competitive interest.
+Stay diversified: a well-balanced portfolio of stocks, bonds, and cash navigates rate changes better than a concentrated one — try our retirement planner to model the long run, or use the DCA calculator to see what consistent investing does over time.

 Key Insight